When are you open?

 The majority of Dartmoor Zoo is accessible for wheelchair users and those with walking difficulties.

-Please note that whilst nearly all of the Zoo is accessible to wheelchairs and buggies, it is quite rugged and some of our paths are steep.
+Please note that whilst nearly all of the Zoo is accessible to wheelchairs and buggies, it is quite rugged and some of our paths are very steep.
 Caution should be exercised, and our team are ready to help when you need – just ask.

 Can I hire a wheelchair or mobility scooter?